 - Second, Miss Grundy is no longer the old English teacher but a young music teacher and cougar.
 It shocked me to see Archie having an affair with Miss Grundy at first.

-- Third, Veronica Lodge was a Latina and we saw more of her mother Hermione rather than her father Hiram.
+- Third, Veronica Lodge is a Latina and we saw more of her mother Hermione rather than her father Hiram.
 Mother and daughter came from New York to start a new life in Riverdale town after Hiram was arrested for embezzlement.

 - Basically, it’s a teen TV series with a murder that get you hooked for a season.
 Jughead becomes the central character because he’s the narrator.
-It was mentioned that Archie and Jughead used to be close but had a falling-out and the details were not explained fully.
+It mentioned that Archie and Jughead used to be close but had a falling-out and the details were not explained fully.
 Unless you’ll take the event when Fred Andrews fired Jughead’s father, FP, as the main reason, that could be too shallow.

 - The love triangle between Archie, Betty, and Veronica may be there but only for purposes of sexual tension as each of them have relationships of their own.
 Reggie was put on the side.
 Moose and Dilton were just on short roles.

 - Also, you’ll notice that the actors aren’t teenagers.
 All of them are in their early to late 20’s acting five to ten years younger.
-Yeah, their looks may pass for teenagers, but the story was too mature for teens ages 16 to 18.
+Yeah, their looks may pass for teenagers, but the story is too mature for teens ages 16 to 18.